Color Fundamentals

 Value

 Often used interchangeably with lightness.
-In some contexts, value specifically refers to the lightness of a color when converted to grayscale.
+Sometimes it refers specifically to the lightness of a color when converted to grayscale.

 Brightness vs Lightness